mailtoharshit/awesome-salesforce/README.md

 *Inspired by the [awesome](https://github.com/sindresorhus/awesome) list thing.
 You might also like to read complete awesome list [awesome-list](https://github.com/sindresorhus/awesome).*

 ## What is Awesome Salesforce ?
-   Awesome is awesome project started by [Sindre Sorhus](http://githubranking.com/sindresorhus/) who is most popular person on Github on [planet earth](http://githubranking.com/sindresorhus).
-He created an awesome project which list down awesome page (dedicated to a technology).
+Awesome is awesome project started by [Sindre Sorhus](http://githubranking.com/sindresorhus/) who is most popular person on  [Github](http://githubranking.com/sindresorhus).
+He created a project to list down coolest of links bookmarked in your machines and organized them together by compiling them to one place.
+Later, this projects was cought fire, developer community around the world wrote awesome page (dedicated to their favorite technology).

-## What are we supposed to do ?
+## What are you supposed to do ?
 Bring in your resource, links that you want to share with world here and make this page awesomer, once it qualifies, we can add this page to [official list](https://github.com/sindresorhus/awesome)

 ## What makes for an awesome list?
 Read [the awesome manifesto](https://github.com/mailtoharshit/awesome-salesforce/blob/master/contributing.md) and ensure your list complies.

 ##Table of Contents